dramaqa/dramaqa.github.io/3_workshop2020.md

   <li>Novel tasks about video understanding and challenge dataset</li>

   <br><p>
   This workshop will invite leading researchers from various fields.
-Details of submission instruction will be anounced soon.
+Also, we encourage submissions of papers as archival and non-archival (short and long) track.
+All accepted papers will be presented as posters during the workshop and listed on the website.
+Additionally, a small number of accepted papers will be selected to be presented as contributed talks.
   </p>

   <br><h3> Submission Instructions </h3>